mtn/ostep-notes/sources/concurrency.md

 wake up one that requested more than was newly freed.
 A simple but inefficient solution is to _broadcast_ signals to all processes, which then wake up and check if the condition they wanted is true, and go to sleep if it isn't.

+## Semaphores

+In POSIX, a _semaphore_ is a integer value plus an interface with two functions:
+`sem_wait` and `sem_post`.

+- `sem_wait` decrements the value of the semaphore and waits if the result is negative (and returning immediately otherwise).
+Thus, when the value is negative, it equals the number of waiting threads.
+- `sem_post` increments the value of the semaphore and wakes at most one waiting thread

+### Using a Semaphore as a Lock

+To use a semaphore as a lock, we simply initialize the value to one.
+For this case, we can think of the value as the number of concurrent accesses to the section that we can allow.
+Semaphores used as locks are called _binary semaphores_.

+### Semaphores for Ordering

+Semaphores can also be used like condition variables for _ordering_ events.
+For example, we might often want to have a parent start a child process and then sleep until it finishes (and then be woken, rather than sleeping forever).
+To do this, we initialize the semaphore value as 0.
+When the child finishes, it'll increment the semaphore, so that the parent doesn't wait (as is desired).
+If the parent runs first, it'll be put to sleep by the call to `sem_wait` and awoken when the child finishes and increments the semaphore with `sem_post`.

+### Semaphores for the Producer-Consumer Problem

+To solve the producer consumer problem, we need two semaphores and two mutexes.
+The semaphores keep track of how many slots are empty and full in the buffer, allowing signals to properly be sent and received.
+Mutexes are used to avoid losing data -- a producer could fill the buffer, but be preempted before updating the semaphore.
+To avoid this problem, mutexes are used to ensure it's atomic.

+### Reader-Writer Locks

+One way to make locks more fine-grained is to distinguish between types of accesses.
+Since reads don't modify data structures, we can safely allow concurrent accesses (so long as nobody is writing at the same time).
+To make this work, we can have separate read and write locks, and have the first reader try to acquire the write lock, blocking any writers for the duration of the reads, as well as a read lock (which keeps track of the number of concurrent readers).
+We can also come up with fancier policies -- this one starves writers.

+### Dining Philosophers

+A canonical concurrency problem considers 5 philosophers eating in a circle, with 5 forks (one between each).
+Each need to use two forks to eat, so a naive solution to the problem is guarding each with a semaphore.
+The problem is this can result in _deadlock_, where everyone waits and nobody can make forward progress because they all end up grabbing one fork and waiting for another to become available.
+The solution is to have at least one have a different policy for how they grab forks (for example, trying to grab the right one before the left).

+### Implementing Semaphores

+Semaphores can be implemented with a lock, a condition variable, and a state variable.
+Basically, the entire `wait` and `post` operations are locked, ensuring they are updated atomically.